ronanlevesque/ronanlevesque/src/pages/articles/2020-04-20-react-and-atomic-css.md

 There are plenty of ways to write CSS along with React components.
 Each one has their own specificities, as well as their pros and cons.
 Most famous ones are:

 - Inline styles, under the shape of a JavaScript object
 - CSS modules: normal CSS, but scoped locally to a specific component.
-Works well with methologies such as [BEM](https://css-tricks.com/bem-101/)
+Works well with methodologies such as [BEM](https://css-tricks.com/bem-101/)
 - CSS-in-JS: CSS written as JavaScript template litterals.
 It was made popular by the [styled-components](https://github.com/styled-components/styled-components) library
 - Simply linking to a CSS stylesheet